jiming-chen/jiming-chen.github.io/content/piano.md

 ## Dmitri Shostakovich
 * 24 Preludes and Fugues, op.
 87
-    * Prelude No. 5 in D Major :star:
+    * Prelude No. 5 in D Major
-    * Fugue No. 5 in D Major :star:
+    * Fugue No. 5 in D Major